vuejs/vitepress/docs/guide/configuration.md

 }
 ```

-Learn everything about VitePress configuration at [configuration page](../config/introduction).
+Learn everything about VitePress features at [Theme: Introduction](./theme-introduction).
+You may also find all configuration references [configuration page](../config/introduction).